 I am a PhD student at MIT working with Professor Pulkit Agrawal in the Improbable AI lab.
-I am currently investigating how tactile perception can enable more accurate and dexterous robotic manipulation.
-I did my Masters with Professor Alberto Rodriguez in the MCube Lab, and have also spent time at Mitsubishi Electric Research Labs (MERL).
+I am currently investigating how tactile perception can enable more robust and dexterous robotic manipulation.
+I have also spent time as a Student Researcher at Google Deepmind London, and as a Research Intern with Mitsubishi Electric Research Labs (MERL).
+I did my Masters with Professor Alberto Rodriguez in the MCube Lab.

 I am interested in physical robot intelligence, and in particular, the role of tactile feedback in reactive control of dexterous manipulation.
-My recent work has centered on perception algorithms that estimate object pose from tactile images, to enable precise manipulation tasks.
+My recent work has centered methods for solving precise manipulation tasks that leverage tactile feedback.

 TEXterity: Tactile Extrinsic deXterity Antonia Bronars*,